 - FULLY ADJUSTABLE – Dual zipper design provides full access to pillow filling.
 Adjust to your desired firmness in both the back (neck roll cushion) and side sleeping areas.
 Pillow Dimensions: 24 x 16 x 5 inches.
 Firmness Level: Pillow can be adjusted from soft to medium firmness.

 - PREMIUM QUALITY, HYPOALLERGENIC – Premium cotton fabric cover and revolutionary microfiber support filling provides cool, comfortable support, while relieving neck, shoulder and back pain.

-- 100% SATISFACTION GUARANTEE - Our goal is 100% customer satisfaction.
-We guarantee you'll love our pillow, and if you aren't completely satisfied, simply return it within 30 days for a full refund, no questions asked.
+- 100% SATISFACTION - Our goal is 100% customer satisfaction.
+We you'll love our pillow, and if you aren't completely satisfied, simply return it within 30 days for a full refund, no questions asked.

 Beautyrest Latex Foam Pillow – Standard

 This is a thick, fluffy latex foam pillow that promises maximum comfort as well as spinal alignment — it’s almost sounds too good to be true.